Milliman-PRM/EAPG-Grouper/README.md

 ### Continuous integration

 CI has been enabled for this repository.
-It is currently limited to linting only of python scripts.
-Unit test requirements are relaxed because of limited nature of logic in python library
+Developers are encouraged to submit unit tests with any library code.
+A base level of test coverage is required

 ### Releases